ibm-cloud-docs/EventStreams-gen2/connecting_es.md

 ### Create a Virtual Server Instance (VSI) in the VPC
 {: #create_a_vsi}

-[Create a VSI](https://cloud.ibm.com/infrastructure/compute/vs) in the same region, select your VPC, choose *Ubuntu Linux* for operating system.
+[Create a VSI](https://cloud.ibm.com/infrastructure/compute/vs){: external} in the same region, select your VPC, choose *Ubuntu Linux* for operating system.
 (You can use the smallest profile.)

 ### Reserve a floating IP for your VSI
 {: #create_a_floatingip}

-[Reserve a floating IP address](https://cloud.ibm.com/infrastructure/network/floatingIPs).
+[Reserve a floating IP address](https://cloud.ibm.com/infrastructure/network/floatingIPs){: external}.
 Make sure the correct region and zone is selected, and bind it to the VSI created in the previous step.

 ### Log in to your VSI
 {: #login_to_vsi}